ZGIS/spatial-simulation/PublishedModels/README.md

 [license-badge]: https://img.shields.io/badge/License-Apache%202-blue.svg?style=flat-square
 [license-url]: LICENSE

 Here you can find models that are part of publications by members of the Spatial Simulation research group at Z_GIS.
-Also visit openABM: www.openabm.org
+Also visit ComSES / openABM: www.openabm.org